kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/10031-daemonset-scoped-vpa/README.md

 - 2026-07-21: Implementation opened as
   [PR #10012](https://github.com/kubernetes/autoscaler/pull/10012).
-- 2026-07-22: This greenfield AEP draft written to mirror #10012 exactly, including the Falco / GPU-label motivating example.
+- 2026-07-22: AEP aligned to the implementation: global `status.recommendation`
+  kept as a fallback, `status.recommendationGroups` naming, scope-aware checkpoints in alpha, e2e and 5000-group benchmarks, and the Falco / GPU-label motivating example.

 ## Alternatives